15 Great Travel Destinations in Greece for All Tastes

 Some of Greece’s finest beaches, with wonderful crystal clear waters

-At Lefkas you will find some of Greece’s finest beaches, with wonderful crystal clear waters.
-The west coast offers quiet scenic beaches with small cozy beach bars.
+At Lefkas, you will find some of Greece’s finest beaches, with wonderful crystal clear waters.
+The west coast offers quiet scenic beaches with small cozy beach bars, a great travel destination in Greece.
 The east coast beaches are busier, with a wider range of water sports and services.

 When it comes to azure waters, magnificent nature, cosy mountain villages and fine beaches, Lefkas beats most of Greece’s islands.
 The island lies south of Corfu in the Ionian archipelago on the west coast of Greece and is named after the white cliffs that fall into the sea at the southern tip of the island.
 Although tourism at Lefkas has been more than 20 years old, the island has managed to preserve its original Greek atmosphere.